-The Downtown Women’s Center, along with co-lead Rainbow Services, with the support of the Conrad N. Hilton Foundation, is building and leading a cross-sector Domestic Violence and Homeless Services Coalition (DVHSC) to create a client-centered system that increases access to safe housing and supportive services for survivors of domestic violence and their families.
-Leading partners in the coalition include the Los Angeles Homeless Services Authority (LAHSA), the Office of the Los Angeles City Attorney, Neighborhood Legal Services, CSH Speak Up!, Los Angeles County Domestic Violence Council, and County Supervisor Sheila Kuehl’s office.
+The Downtown Women’s Center, co-lead with Rainbow Services, are building and leading a cross-sector Domestic Violence and Homeless Services Coalition (DVHSC) to create a client-centered system that increases access to safe housing and supportive services for survivors of domestic violence and their families.
+Leading partners in the coalition include the Los Angeles Homeless Services Authority (LAHSA), Community Legal Services of Southeast Los Angeles County, CSH Speak Up!, Los Angeles County Domestic Violence Council, and County Supervisor Sheila Kuehl’s office.